 Observations on the Law and What it Requires

 Virginia law does not require that someone perform these tests or make any statements to the officer.
-However, in most cases there is such proof.
+However, in most cases the person makes admissions about alcohol use or performs tests.
 Admissions about alcohol possession or tests performed at the scene of the stop may be used as evidence in court to prove that the person consumed or possessed alcohol.
 The police do not need to prove that the subject was impaired.
 Intoxication is not an essential element of the offense under the strict interpretation of the law, but may be used as evidence to show consumption of alcohol.